 - Khandwa – Sanawad – Bediya – Bhogaon Nipani

 - Maheshwar – Kasrawad – Katora – Bhogaon Nipani

 - Maheshwar – Kasrawad -Bediya – Bhogaon Nipani

-For travellers coming from North:
+For travelers coming from North:

 - Indore – Barwaha – Sanawad – Bediya – Bhogaon Nipani

 Though my journey was according to the very first option (from Khandwa), I would recommend the second option since you wouldn’t need to switch buses.
 Even in my case, I had to change the bus only at Sanawad.
 The bus took a 10 minute halt at Bediya and then left for further journey.
 I left from Khandwa bus stand at around 11 am and reached Bhogaon Nipani exactly at 1:30 pm.
 All the buses are semi-luxury and pretty comfortable.

 The Samadhi of Bajirao Peshwa I is 8 kms away from Bhogaon Nipani stop and there is no public transport available for last mile connectivity.
 You have to either walk or get a lift (hitch-hike).
 I started walking but due to heat, after 1 km my enthusiasm faded away and I started looking for a lift.
 A local resident dropped me till Khedi village on his bike.
 From there, another local guy gave me lift till the Raver village which is 2 kms away from Khedi village.